SC 250 Logo

 • In the event that any portion of this agreement is applied to leased property, the Project Sponsor must provide SC250 with an adequate lease to the subject property prior to the first billing request.
 If the lease is terminated for any reason prior to the expiration date of this agreement, the Project Sponsor agrees to relocate any improvements developed under this agreement to another site which would be open for public use.
 Any and all expenses for real estate, relocation and/or other expenses will be borne by the Project Sponsor.

-• Any interpretive panels:
+• Any interpretive panels or other signage:

 • must be easily visible and accessible to the public.

-• should feature significant local Revolutionary Era people, places, events, or ideas.
+• should feature significant local Revolutionary Era (1770-1783) people, places, events, or ideas.

 • should be engaging and graphically rich.